gompoc/orbor/README.md

 ## Info
-Some parts might be broken, this started as a rewrite of an older and hence some sections aren't implemented for viewing or editing, namely Elem, Start and Table section.
+Some parts might be broken, this started as a rewrite of an older version and hence some sections aren't implemented fully for viewing or editing, namely Elem, Start and Table section.
 I plan on finishing it eventually but until then it'll have to stay like that

 Code section writing is broken and therefore is commented out as well